 Some iron-rich food includes chicken, liver, pork, beef, egg yolk, broccoli, spinach, dried beans/green peas, potatoes with skin, raisins.

 Zinc stimulates T cell production and subtype switching, stimulates the complement system.
 It also stimulates phagocytes which aid in reduction in risk of pneumonia, common cold symptoms, as well as in the reduction in infectious diarrhea (worldwide).
 It also aids in free radical scavenger/inflammatory control.
 Immune issues associated with zinc deficiency include increased susceptibility to infections (skin and GI system), impaired phagocytosis, impaired NK cell activity, as well as low T and B cells.
 When supplementing with zinc, the recommended daily dose is 3-11 mg of elemental zinc.

 Copper promotes T and B cell responses, especially IL-2 production.
 It also promotes phagocyte function.
 Immune issues associated with copper include low white blood cells, reduced T cell responses.
 Recommended supplementation with copper is 350-900 mcg/day.

-Selenium has free radicals reduction effects as it promotes production of limited reactive oxygen species (ROS) to fight infections.
+Selenium has free radicals reduction effects as it promotes the production of limited reactive oxygen species (ROS) to fight infections.
 It also stimulates general immune responsiveness like T and B cell activation, as well as cytokine release.
-Deficiency is associated with immune issues like loss of free radical host defense, decreased white blood cell and NK cell function.
+Deficiency is associated with immune issues like loss of free radical host defense, decreased white blood cell, and NK cell function.
 Recommended daily intake is 20-55 ug/day.